Smartproxy

 Headless browsers can provide automated control of webpages, help to automate tasks, scripts, and user interface (UI) tests.
 Also, webpage interactions, such as submissions, keyboard inputs, or mouse clicks can be automated to save time and effort in any part of the software delivery cycle.
 You can also run automated tests for JavaScript libraries.

-Data scraping
+Web scraping

-Headless browsers aren't used only for testing.
 Since JavaScript is still so popular, it’s almost impossible to scrape certain websites with regular HTML extraction tools.
 So when it comes to web scraping with a headless browser, the headless mode offers a possibility to navigate websites quickly and collect public data easily.

 Screen differences between headless browser and regular browser.

-Are there any limitations when web testing with headless browsers?
+What are the benefits and limitations when web testing with headless browsers?

 What headless browser should you choose?